 The questions that arise are what is google tag manager, How to set up google tag manager? and why did google introduce google tag manager?
 Well, Google tag manager is one stop to managing all of your tracking and marketing code in any CMS.

-It makes it easier for the website to carry all the tracking code without actually putting the separate code on the website.
+It makes it easier for the website to carry all the tracking codes without actually putting separate codes on the website.
 If you are using google tag manager all you have to do is place the container code in the header and footer section of the website.
 In very technical terms, it is a tag management system (TMS) that allows you to quickly and easily update measurement codes and related code fragments collectively known as tags on your website or mobile app.

 It allows you to integrate even the Facebook pixel without going through any hassle.
 In fact, you can integrate third-party tracking codes without any hassle through it.

-So, if you are someone new with Google tag manager, it actually going to look a little tricky to you to use on the first go.
+So, if you are someone new to Google tag manager, it actually going to look a little tricky for you to use on the first go.
 With this blog, you can learn how to set up Google tag manager and even import ready-made templates to make the process a whole lot easier.

 Setup to use Google Tag Manager: –

 The first step towards setting up google tag manager is like setting up any other tool by creating an account for your website.
 You can create multiple containers for tracking multiple platforms for a website i.e. web, IOS & Android app, AMP, and server.
 Add your account name and select your country, after that you can give a name to the container and select a target platform.

 In the next step, you will land on the overview of the Google tag manager.
 Here, you will get the action.
 On the left side, you can see the overview section, tags, triggers, variables, folders, and templates.
 You will be able to see the container ID on the top right corner and any workspace changes at the center.
 On the top right corner, you will see the preview button and submit button for the container.